chrys/YourPlanner/Documentation/configuration.md

     'default': {
         'ENGINE': 'django.db.backends.postgresql',
-        'NAME': 'yourplanner', # Should be an environment variable 'USER': 'planner',      # Should be an environment variable 'PASSWORD': 'PlannerPlanner2025!', # Should be an environment variable 'HOST': 'localhost',    # Should be an environment variable if not local 'PORT': '5432',         # Should be an environment variable if not default 'OPTIONS': {
+        'NAME': 'yourplanner', # Should be an environment variable 'USER': 'XXXX',      # Should be an environment variable 'PASSWORD': 'XXXX', # Should be an environment variable 'HOST': 'localhost',    # Should be an environment variable if not local 'PORT': '5432',         # Should be an environment variable if not default 'OPTIONS': {